ezenielrios/security-testing-labs/README.md

 This repository documents hands-on security testing labs performed in a controlled, isolated environment to practice safe scoping, network discovery, service enumeration, and security tooling analysis.

 ## What This Repository Demonstrates
-- Structured security testing methodology
+- Practical security testing workflows, not theoretical exercises
-- Ethical scoping and isolated lab execution
+- Manual web application testing using Burp Suite (request/response analysis)
-- Evidence-backed network discovery and service enumeration
+- Network discovery and enumeration using Nmap
-- Clear risk articulation and remediation-focused reporting
+- Vulnerability management tooling with OpenVAS/GVM, including setup and troubleshooting
-- Awareness of tooling limitations and enterprise constraints
+- Emphasis on methodology, limitations, and realistic constraints

 ## Scope & Ethics